Yemen: Scores killed and wounded in Saudi airstrike on prison | DW | 21.01.2022

 Houthi rebels in Yemen have blamed the Saudi-led coalition for an airstrike that hit a detention center.
 The strike comes days after three people were killed in a drone attack on the UAE claimed by the rebels.

-Over 100 people have been killed or injured after an airstrike by the Saudi-led coalition hit a detention center in northern Yemen on Friday, the Red Cross confirmed.
+Over 100 people have been killed or injured after an airstrike by the Saudi-led coalition hit a detention center in northern Yemen on Friday, the Red Cross said.

 The incident happened in the northern city of Saada, a stronghold of the Iran-backed Houthi rebels who have been waging a war against the Saudi-backed government for several years.